 Native American/Alaskan Native Black or African American Asian/Asian American Native Hawaiian/Pacific Islander Latino(a) White/Caucasian Middle Eastern

-system_label_names: This section can be used to import any outside information that you would like to sync from your SIS that might provide more nuanced information about your students.
+system_label_names: This section can be used to import any outside information that you would like to sync from your SIS that might provide more nuanced information about your students in a semi-colon separated list of label names.
 Some example values that we see imported here are things like First Generation or Student Athlete.
 Basically this could be any type of additional information that you might want to use to organize, categorize, or parse out your students.

 How to Upload your Student File: